Emergency Dentist – Toledo, OH

-Dental emergencies can’t always be predicted or prevented, but for Toledo patients at Dental Group West, emergency dentistry can be planned for.
-When dental emergency strikes, our team is here to help right away.
+Dental emergencies can’t always be predicted or prevented, but for patients at Dental Group West, they can be planned for.
+When a dental emergency strikes, our team is here to jump into action to provide fast pain relief and compassionate emergency dental care.
 In most cases, we’re able to accommodate same day dental appointments for patients in need of urgent treatment.
-When you call the office during a dental emergency, one of our skilled team members will partner with you to assess your situation, complete first aid steps, and ensure your comfort until you reach our office for your emergency appointment.
+When you call the office during a dental emergency in Toledo, one of our skilled team members will partner with you to assess your situation, complete first aid steps, and ensure your comfort until you reach our office for your emergency appointment.

 Anytime you’re in pain or have damaged dental structures, you should contact our office immediately.
 It’s always best that we get to work restoring your smile as soon as possible.
-Some of those situations we see most often as dental emergencies include:
+Even if you’re unsure whether you need urgent dental care, we encourage you to give us a call!
+Over the phone, we can help you determine if you need to come in right away or not and give you first aid advice.
+Some of the situations we see most often as dental emergencies include:

 Sedation Dentistry Options